 Discussion

-Normalized value coding, WTA choice, and persistent activity are three important and characteristic features of decision making which have all been observed in single neurons.
-We find that a hybrid model that unifies these key features can be implemented with a specific biologically plausible architecture – local disinhibition.
-In the LDDM, gated disinhibition separates the value normalization and WTA choice computations, enabling them to be generated in the same circuit architecture.
-Notably, the gated disinhibition in the LDDM replicates features of diverse, existing computational models: the top-down control of normalization via disinhibition mirrors recently proposed mechanisms for flexible modulation of contextual processing in sensory circuits(Coen-Cagli et al., 2012, 2015; Schwartz & Coen-Cagli, 2013) and input-scaled disinhibition implements a self-sparing inhibition motif central to midbrain models of categorical selection(Mahajan & Mysore, 2022; Mysore & Kothari, 2020).
+The prevalence of disinhibitory circuit motifs in the brain and recent evidence for structured decision-related inhibitory activity argues for a more structured implementation of inhibition in computational models of decision-making.
+Here, we developed and characterized a dynamic circuit model of decision-making with dynamic local disinhibition.
+We show that the LDDM captures three important and characteristic features of decision-making – normalized value coding, WTA choice, and persistent activity – within a single circuit architecture.
 When fit to empirical behavioral observation, the LDDM accurately captures choice and RT patterns, driven by underlying model dynamics that reproduce the neural dynamics of empirical neurophysiological findings.
 Since the vast majority of empirical neural responses have been recorded from putative pyramidal neurons, we focus here on excitatory LDDM responses; however, the structured inhibition we model from newer anatomical data predicts input-selective inhibition.
 The model also makes novel predictions about inhibitory and disinhibitory activity dynamics and pharmacological manipulations that may warrant future examination.
 Furthermore, via disinhibitory control, the LDDM can exhibit both line attractor and point attractor forms of persistent activity without a change in the circuit structure.
 Finally, gated disinhibition in the LDDM provides a mechanism for top-down control of decision dynamics.
-Controlling the timing of disinhibition paces the decision process and replicates neural dynamics from various choice task variants.(Machens, 2005)
+Controlling the timing of disinhibition paces the decision process and replicates neural dynamics from various choice task variants.